 The Government of Canada takes a whole-of-government approach to its bilateral relations with Colombia through its political, commercial, development, and peace and security programming.
 The relationship includes: expanding trade and investment, facilitated by the 2011 bilateral free trade agreement; a frank dialogue on human rights; development cooperation; support for Colombia’s justice, security and peace-building efforts; growing mobility between our two countries (tourism, study, business, immigration) and people-to-people relationships; and, close cooperation on multilateral issues.
 Colombia is a constructive, valued partner for Canada in the region and internationally, with a shared commitment to the values of democracy, transparency, multilateralism, and economic cooperation and integration.

-Since its inception in December 2009, the Anti-Crime Capacity Building Program has provided over $2.7 million to strengthen Colombia’s capacity to combat transnational crime, through Canadian Government departments, such as the Royal Canadian Mounted Police (RCMP) and the Canada Border Security Agency (CBSA) as well as multilateral organizations, such as the UNODC and CICTE.
+Since its inception in December 2009, the Anti-Crime Capacity Building Program has provided over $5.4 million to strengthen Colombia’s capacity to combat transnational crime, through Canadian Government departments, such as the Royal Canadian Mounted Police (RCMP) and the Canada Border Security Agency (CBSA) as well as multilateral organizations, such as the UN Office of Drugs and Crime and Organization of American States.
 Thematic areas of focus include combating trafficking in persons and illicit drugs, and reforming security systems.

 Colombia is a priority hemispheric partner for the Department of National Defence.
 Colombia became a member of the Department of National Defence’s (DND) Military Training and Cooperation Program (MTCP) in 2011.
 To date, approximately 239 Colombia officers have participated in MTCP activities.
 Under MTCP, the Colombian armed forces have access to training in areas that promote Canadian democratic principles.